jdwhite88/listen-up/README.md

  ## TODO
  #### WIP
+ * _Disable first Up and last Down button when list updates_
  * _Add pictures and more design to site_
  #### Upcoming
  * _Drag and drop list items to change position_